 Karma is a law in itself, which operates in its own sphere despite getting affected or intervening by any external, independent ruling forces.

 Karma is a vast concept with different classifications, and we will discuss it in detail at some other point in time.
 However, let’s now get back to our focus on how to balance these karmas.
 Or, once we as humans or souls have reached our realization and understand the causes of our sufferings, what can we do to clear or balance them?

-The following are some common practises that we can always do because they bring more self-realization, connection and compassion, peace of mind and desires, and help us to move forward towards our spiritual liberation, which ultimately encourages us to clear our karmas and balance them, as well as keep purifying our souls as pure as when we came to this world, and in order to return to the divine source, we must purify our souls once more:
+The following are some common practices that we can always do because they bring more self-realization, connection, compassion, peace of mind, and desires, and help us to move forward toward our spiritual liberation, which ultimately encourages us to clear our karmas and balance them, as well as keep purifying our souls as pure as when we came to this world, and in order to return to the divine source, we must purify our souls once more: